-You might find yourself in trouble when the WiFi stopped working and the wifi adapter is missing on your Windows 10 PC.
-You are trying to fix the WiFi issue and you don’t find Wireless Adapter in the device manager.
+You might find yourself in trouble when the WiFi stops working and the WiFi adapter is missing on your Windows 10 PC.
+You are trying to fix the WiFi issue and don’t find a Wireless Adapter or driver in the device manager.

 Without a Wireless Adapter, you won’t find any WiFi signal on your computer and can’t connect to any wireless network.
 So it becomes important to fix the missing Wireless adapter in your Windows 10 PC.